-127 Pedestrian Access

-- Accommodating pedestrians; - ADA accessibility and sidewalks as needed.
+Pedestrian Access: To make sure we are accommodating pedestrians and having ADA accessibility and sidewalks as needed.

-The public asked why do we want to increase the commercial or industrial zone?
-This is what the public wanted and its clear there is concern on the boundaries.
-This is one of the steps and there are more steps in the future.
-The public asked in envisioning the corridor, the industrial area doesn't make sense and it's a terrible eyesore for people visiting and coming into Boscawen.
-Suggestions were made that maybe this would be a Plains Village New Zone discussion for 2019 or maybe there's an opportunity to extend this other zone to a second phase in another session.
+They answered it's is because this is what was heard what the public wanted, and it is clear there is concern on the boundaries.
+It would be encouraging for the public to ask the planning board how to have a smaller district but using the same standards and narrow it down.
+It was brought up what would look better is from split to split because this would go beyond the Plains Village concept.
+It was brought up that this is one of the steps and there are more steps in the future.
+The public asked in envisioning the corridor that the industrial area doesn't make sense and it's a terrible eyesore for people visiting and coming into Boscawen.
+It was suggested that maybe this would be a Plains village new zone discussion for 2019 or maybe there's an opportunity to extend this other zone to a second phase in another session.

-Land that was designated by the town many years ago is industrial and has houses on it now.
+Alan Hardy spoke about the land that was designated by the town many years ago is industrial and has houses on it now.
 It was zoned for industrial with commercial growth and the houses were put on after.
 It wasn't a conversion of residential to industrial, it was industrial land that was flipped to residential use and the opportunity was forgone.
 The largest parcel that was targeted down in the River Road area is currently in agricultural production, so that would take more than a leap of faith to make that change.
 One thing to consider with the parcel on River Road is that the entire parcel is zoned that way but what you have there is limited shoreline protection.

-Electrisola is a good example of how it fits in so well.
-A residential area surrounding it and it's the physical aspects of it that make it a nice fit.
+The next topic was about the Table of Uses, and when you look at them all and go thru them it doesn't address them all and there is a few uses that take them off out of the corridor.
+Elektrisola Inc. is a good example of how it fits in so well, basically a residential area surrounding it and it's the physical aspects of it that make it fit nicely.

-Chair Crawford mentioned that the area of the Old Tannery and Stratton Mill etc., it's already MRD which is a different zone but it's a zone that says "what do you want to do, we'll talk about it."
+It was noted that it's a listening session, and we know what we've heard about the boundaries and what does the board think of the proposed boundary?
+Chair Crawford mentioned that the area of the Old Tannery and Stratton Mill etc. it's already MRD which is a different zone but it's a zone that says "what do you want to do, we'll talk about it" and is where we are at with it.
 He believes the footprint of what's there is grandfathered in as far as shoreline protection.
-The transportation ten year plan on King Street which is now in year nine, moves the intersection north several hundred feet.
+So if you wanted to take one of these building and build on the footprint, housing on the river, fancy restaurant.
+The ten year plan which is now in year nine moves the intersection north several hundred feet.
 There is an improvement project on the back burner for King Street with the State DOT and that is to make some adjustment to the intersection where Routes 3 & 4 come together and a roundabout north of where the split is now.
 He doesn't mind moving these lines around but this is what they got out of the listening session.
-There were over 60 or 80 people who came to the session and there was a method as to how this was arrived at.
-This session is for the board to hear what you, the public, think and your feedback.
+There were over 60 or 80 people who came to and there was a method to how this was arrived at.
+This session is for the board to hear of what you the public think and your feedback.